Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 Gyotin rounded the corner and stopped, surprised.
 The floor of the big central room was absolutely stuffed with cubs, several Mothers overseeing their wayward charges, but that wasn't the surprising thing.
-The surprise was...they were all, every last one of them, holding *still* and paying *attention*.
+The surprise was... they were all, every last one of them, holding *still* and paying *attention*.
 By itself, this was nearly miraculous-there were probably fifty of them, divided into three groups roughly the same size as one another, and grouped mostly by age.
 The